jaflores10/nfirs-data-pipeline/README.md

 NFIRS data may be obtained [here](https://www.fema.gov/about/openfema/data-sets/fema-usfa-nfirs-annual-data).

+Inspriration for this project was drawn from my time living in the mountains of northern California.
+Wildfires are something most east coasters do not experience regularly and moving to California was eye-opening in terms of learning how at-risk the state is with wildfires, how frequently they occur, and how desctructive wildfires are for millions of people in the state each year.

 ## ⛓️ Relation Diagram
 Below is the relation diagram of NFIRS data.
 The diagram allows an individual to understand how datasets link together.
 (Image courtesy of NFIRS):
 ![Relation Diagram](https://github.com/jaflores10/nfirs-data-pipeline/blob/main/nfirs_relation_diagram.JPG)